Aircon Flare Joint

 | No leak found yet | Leak is very small or hard to locate | Continue investigation |

-You can wait if cooling is still acceptable and no leak is confirmed.
+- You can wait if cooling is still acceptable and no leak has been confirmed yet.
+Monitor whether the cooling fade pattern accelerates or stays gradual.